Mikrodidakt/bakery/README.md

 ### Shell

-The prefered way of working with Bakery is to start a shell this will setup the env for using Bakery but also to make it possible to run any OE/Yocto bitbake command.
+The prefered way of working with Bakery is to start a shell this will setup the env for using Bakery but also to make it possible to run any tools available by OE/Yocto.

 ```bash
     bakery shell -c <config>